Families eagerly await new playground in downtown Edmonton

 O'Donnell said McKay Avenue has one of the largest concentrations of families in the core.

-Mona Abdolrazaghi lives a block from the park with her husband Martin Barczyk and their daughter Sophie.
+Mona Abdolrazaghi lives in the downtown area with her husband and daughter.
 She said before the McKay Avenue park existed they would use parks in Rossdale but would have to drive there.
 She hopes the park will be a great way to bring the community together.

 "The playground makes more families come here with their kids," Abdolrazaghi said.
 "They come together and they play and parent ... mothers can meet and make new friends.
 Also, it makes the area much safer."